Some people are like robots.

 What if you can’t get your ass out of bed by that time every day?
 What if other early day activities require your attention?
 What if, on a given day, you simply can’t get yourself to work on your target language at that hour of the day?

-Luckily for you, that’s exactly where the Fixed-Fluid Schedule shines.
+Luckily for you, that’s precisely where the Fixed-Fluid Schedule shines.

 STEP 3: Make your schedule fluid, baby